loeeeee/replicate-ZFS-from-Linux-to-TrueNAS/README.md

-# Replicate ZFS from Linux to TrueNAS
+# Replicate ZFS from Linux to TrueNAS with Wake on LAN

 **Work in Progress**